 The architect Mabel hired was a local Columbus man named Ray Sims.
 Mabel’s husband, Richard Jones, worked closely with Mr. Sims.
 Most of the workmen hired were from Lithopolis, and most of the stone used was quarried from just behind the building site.
 As Jones stated, “That is really one of the wonderful parts of the whole story of Lithopolis.
 As nearly as possible we used local men and materials in construction.
 Every workman in Lithopolis worked for the love of the thing he was creating.
 Possibly not since the days of the Guilds has so much genuine interest gone into the erection of a building.”
 Success magazine in its September 1925 publication called it “the finest Tudor-Gothic structure in America.”

-It was important to Mabel that the Banquet Hall have a fully functional kitchen and a pantry filled with the necessary pots, pans, china, and silverware.
+It was important to Mabel that the Social Hall have a fully functional kitchen and a pantry filled with the necessary pots, pans, china, and silverware.
 There were approximately 300 place-settings of china, and the space cost $3.00 to rent in 1925.

 Mabel spoke at the building’s dedication when she accepted a silver Loving Cup filled with roses given to her by the village.
 She stated that when the plans were designed, there was talk of combining the auditorium with the social hall, but Mabel was adamant that the two should be separate, remembering from her childhood all the church dinners the women had put on and how they had to haul all of the food, tables, and tableware to make it happen.
 As she put it, “We finally split the difference by letting me have my own way…when you are admiring this building and enjoying the library and auditorium, praise my husband and Mr. Sims, but when you are carousing downstairs, please remember me.”

-Paintings that were used as covers for Funk & Wagnalls’ magazine The Literary Digest adorn the walls of the Rager Reading Room.
-Two original Norman Rockwell paintings are on permanent display near the patron services desk.
+Paintings that were used as covers for Funk & Wagnalls’ magazine, The Literary Digest, adorn the walls of the Rager Reading Room.
+Two original Norman Rockwell paintings are on permanent display near the Patron Services Desk.
 Also on display are letters Mabel received from the author O. Henry while she was staying with her grandmother in Lithopolis.

 Stroll the pathways in our garden to admire the rock sculptures and martin house of Dr. Edward Roller, a beloved local doctor who formerly resided on the land where the 1992 addition now stands.
 He collected rocks from all over North America and used them to create bird houses, vases, and other structures.